 Already my last day in Bunaken!
 I'm a little sad at the idea of leaving tomorrow ...
 I'm already starting to take my little habits here.
 To do with mosquitoes (nyamouk), the fresh and salty shower of mandi, grilled fish-rice of the evening, the fabulous lunch buffet at Froggies, the inexhaustible kindness of the locals.

-The other islands surrounding Sipadan are unknown and yet they are worth seeing.
-I dive there almost every day until the end of the week, while waiting for my turn to go to Sipadan.
-In the genre "mise en bouche", these small islands are fantastic spots.
+The islands around Sipadan are unknown and yet they are worth seeing.
+I dive there almost every day until the end of the week, waiting for my turn to go to Sipadan.

 The way to Tekek, on the island of Tioman, is punctuated by small houses, which range from the rickety hut to the dapper chalet.
 Cafés-restaurants-grocery stores sell bags of instant noodles, fishing line and laundry packs, serve plates of fried rice and coffee ...